 You only need a computer or tablet (or a cellphone, but it is probably a bit uncomfortable) and a quality Internet connection.
 It is recommended to use a headset with a microphone, but it is not essential.

 ℹ This course is taught in English but it is open to people whose primary language may be another one.
-Spanish speakers: you may want to join the courses taught in Spanish.
-However, if you join this one, you’ll still be able to ask questions in Spanish.
+Spanish speakers: you may want to join this same course taught in Spanish.

 ℹ Este curso se enseña en inglés pero está abierto a personas cuya primera lengua puede ser otra.
-Alumnos hispanohablantes: quizá queráis apuntaros a los cursos que se enseñan en español, pero en este podréis igualmente preguntar en español.
+Alumnos hispanohablantes: quizá queráis apuntaros a este mismo curso impartido en español.

-🔴 Deadline to register and pay: August 27th.
+🔴 Deadline to register and pay: October 19th.
 Some spots are already booked, so secure yours as soon as possible.
 Seats are assigned on a first-come, first-served basis (after confirming your attendance by paying the tuition).
+This course requires 5 students to be taught.
 Maximum of 10 attendants.

-Hours: Monday to Friday from 10:00 a.m. to 10:55 a.m.
-GMT (Icelandic time).
+Hours: Mondays, Wednesdays, and Fridays from 18:00 to 18:55 CET (Spanish time).
+This is the same as 17:00-17:55 Icelandic time.
 If you want to know what time it is in your time zone, you can check it out here.